Quaden2307/flight-price-predictor/documentation/live_data_logging.md

 Modeling-start math: 90,242 rows toward the 96K target, need 5,758 more.
 At today's pace that's ~1.6 days — June 1 is the working target.
 Holding to it unless tomorrow's run drops sharply.

 Today's max price ($5,855, NYC→LON, AF) is higher than the persistent $5,647 NYC→PAR AF outlier from last week.
 Same airline, different long-haul route — looks like a second cached business-class-leak candidate rather than the same row carrying forward.
 Still on the "look at raw_offer JSON during a quieter day" queue.

+---

+## May 31, 2026

+The headline today is **a duplicate run**, caused by relocating the project to a different parent directory (paths omitted here for privacy).
+The collector fired twice:

+- Run 24 at **07:01 UTC** (≈3:01 AM local) → 3,622 offers, 0 failures
+- Run 25 at **10:00 UTC** (the normal launchd slot) → 3,588 offers, 0 failures

+Both succeeded, so `runs_logs` showed 0 failures as usual and the only visible symptom was the row count: 7,210 offers, ~2× a normal day.
+3,515 of those offers appear in both runs — it's the same daily snapshot collected twice, not new data.

+**Why dedupe.py wouldn't catch it:** its 9-column key includes `captured_at`, which differs between the two runs (07:01 vs 10:00).
+By the exact-key definition these aren't duplicates, so a dry run reports the table as clean even though the day is double-counted.
+This is exactly the brittleness flagged in CONTEXT.md's "Known issue" — relying on `captured_at` differing per run means semantic same-day duplicates slip through.
+Worth considering a `(date(captured_at), origin, destination, departure_at, return_at, airline, flight_number, price)` second-pass guard if folder moves / manual re-runs become a recurring source of doubles.

+**Resolution:** deleted the 3,622 offers from the 07:01 run, kept the 10:00 run as the canonical snapshot (matches the ~10:00 UTC capture time every other day uses). `runs_logs` row 24 left intact as an honest audit record that the run happened — its `offers_inserted=3622` no longer matches the table on purpose; the discarded rows are documented here instead.
+Today's canonical count: **3,588 offers.
+Cumulative dataset 93,830 rows** (90,242 on May 30 + 3,588).
+Audit clean — 0 NULLs across all six modeling-critical fields, price $62–$5,855, trip duration 0–54d, lead time 0–182d.

+**Root cause / state of launchd:** only one job is loaded (`local.flightpricepredictor.collector`), still `Hour=6` (fires at the pinned ~10:00 UTC slot), and its `WorkingDirectory` was correctly re-pointed to the new project location (plist edited May 30 23:53 local).
+So going forward it's back to one run/day — today's double was a one-time artifact of the move, most likely a load-time fire when the reconfigured job was reloaded.
+The 07:01 UTC timing (3 hours off the normal slot) fits a one-off reload rather than a new schedule.
+Watch tomorrow's run to confirm it's back to a single 10:00 UTC fire.

+**Stale error-log note:** collector.err.log still ends with old tracebacks referencing the *previous* project location — the `Resource deadlock` backup error and the bare-`python` FileNotFoundError.
+Both predate the move and the `python`→`sys.executable` fix; they are not from today's runs.
+The May 29/30 fixes still hold.
+(The $5,855 NYC→LON AF business-class-leak candidate persists — still queued for a raw_offer JSON look.)

+Lesson reinforced from May 28: "0 failures" in runs_logs says nothing about whether the *dataset* is clean.
+A duplicate run is invisible to the failure column and invisible to dedupe.py — only the daily row-count sanity check caught it.
+Glancing at offers-per-day, not just the failures column, stays on the check-in list.